Monday, February 23, 2026

 It brought to mind the role of Third Places as community activators, how they are the core of neighborhood life, and how fragile they are.
 Third Places have made previous appearances in this blog about creating social life out of industrial decline, and how art co-ops lower crime.

-Denver Art Society (DAS) stands as a Third Place and cultural anchor that artists built through years of volunteer effort and community commitment, and I could not ignore the uneasy questions that follows so many large development projects across North America: When the stadium arrives, will this cultural nexus survive as part of the new district?
+Anchoring the Art District is the Denver Art Society (DAS).
+It stands as a Third Place and cultural anchor that artists built through years of volunteer effort and community commitment, and I could not ignore the uneasy questions that follows so many large development projects across North America: When the stadium arrives, will this cultural nexus survive as part of the new district?
 Or will it be pushed aside in favor of land uses that generate revenue but leave the streets quiet between scheduled events?

 The unique Third Place that is the Denver Art Society